VanishInbox

 5–10 minutes setup

-Email filters let you automatically sort, label, archive, or delete incoming emails based on criteria you define — sender address, subject keywords, certain phrases in the body, or whether it was sent directly to you or via a mailing list.
-Well-configured filters can handle most unwanted email without any manual intervention.
+Email filters automatically sort, label, archive, or delete incoming emails based on criteria you define: sender address, subject keywords, phrases in the body, or whether the email was sent directly to you or via a mailing list.
+Well-configured filters handle most unwanted email without manual intervention.

-💡 In Gmail: Settings → Filters and Blocked Addresses → Create new filter.
-Useful filters: "Has the words: unsubscribe" → skip inbox, apply label "Marketing".
-Or filter emails not addressed to you directly → archive automatically.
+💡 In Gmail: Settings, then Filters and Blocked Addresses, then Create new filter.
+A useful starting rule: "Has the words: unsubscribe" — skip inbox, apply label "Marketing".
+Or filter emails not addressed to you directly and archive them automatically.

 6. 06